testcontainers/testcontainers-node/CONTRIBUTING.md

 #### PR Preview deployments

-Note that documentation for pull requests will automatically be published by Netlify as 'deploy previews'.
+Documentation for pull requests will automatically be published by Netlify as 'deploy previews'.
 These deployment previews can be accessed via the `deploy/netlify` check that appears for each pull request.